gvwilson/sdxjs/async-programming/index.md

 <%- include('/inc/figure.html', {
     id: 'async-programming-handling-errors',
+    img: './figures/handling-errors.svg',
     alt: 'Handling asynchronous errors',
-    cap: 'Wrong and right ways to handle errors in asynchronous code.',
+    cap: 'Wrong and right ways to handle errors in asynchronous code.'
-    fixme: true
 }) %>

 One solution to this problem is to be consistent and always return something.